Robinson Jeffers was born on January 10, 1887.

 - “La tragédie a ses obligations .”

-In spite of his obscurity, Jeffers does retain a following, and many of his works can be found at Amazon , both new and used.
+In spite of his obscurity, Jeffers does retain a following, and many of his works can be found for sale both new and secondhand.